 No celebration completes without the music.
-It brings out the joy.
+It brings out joy.
 And in New Orleans, the birth city of Jazz, it is certainly part of the tradition.
-People marching in parades with the drums and other instruments make the scene so lively and boost us to dance with rhythm.
-Jazz is every where in the city, it accompanies you on streets, restaurants and great theatre shows.
+People marching in parades with the drums and other instruments make the scene so lively and boost us to dance with the rhythm.
+Jazz is everywhere in the city, it accompanies you on streets, restaurants, and great theatre shows.

 If you are into Mardi Gras, you are definitely dressed up.
 People entertain in various costumes and are found all over the city.
-Costumes are bonus to acquire the rare throws.
-If looking for the craziest costumes, go no beyond the Bourbon Street of French Quarter later in the night.
+Costumes are a bonus to acquire the rare throws.
+If looking for the craziest costumes, go no beyond the Bourbon Street of the French Quarter later in the night.

 Yes, they do.
 Of course, it is NOT a Mardi Gras tradition and locals hate it.
 Usually shows up in Bourbon Street, after parades where people catch up drinks.
 Krewe of Zulu threw coconuts as gifts at some time but later stopped as it might hurt people.
 And… guess people never wanted to forget that tradition.

 Surprisingly, these places are affordable and reservations are not required.
-But during Mardi Gras unless you are early to the restaurant, good luck standing in the line around the corner especially in French Quarter famous restaurants like Coop’s Place.[Thanks to Conde Nast Traveler‘s Travelogue podcast for the amazing restaurant suggestions, right on time for Mardi Gras]
+But during Mardi Gras, unless you are early to the restaurant, good luck standing in the line around the corner especially in French Quarter famous restaurants like Coop’s Place.[Thanks to Conde Nast Traveler‘s Travelogue podcast for the amazing restaurant suggestions, right on time for Mardi Gras]

 Don’t be in shock, if a baby showed up in a French Cake when bought.
-You are rather in luck as it symbolizes, another blowing tradition.
+You are rather a in luck as it symbolizes, another blowing tradition.